Jaber-Saed/muslim-prayer-times/README.md

 2. Go to the Extensions view by clicking on the Extensions icon in the Activity Bar on the side of the window.
 3. Search for `Muslim Prayer Times`.
 4. Click `Install`.
+5. Access the extension settings to configure your preferences.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request with your improvements.
+Follow the coding standards and guidelines mentioned in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## License